 2019 and 2020: Blue Plus, Health Partners/Group Health, UCare, and Medica have continued to offer plans through MNsure, and all of them continued to participate in 2020 as well.
 Blue Plus expanded to once again offer statewide coverage in 2020, for the first time since 2016.

-Nationwide, 54 percent of exchange enrollees benefit from cost-sharing subsidies.
-But in Minnesota, only 13 percent of exchange enrollees are receiving cost-sharing subsidies.
-This is because of MinnesotaCare, which covers all enrollees with income up to 200 percent of the poverty level.
+Nationwide, nearly half of exchange enrollees benefit from cost-sharing subsidies.
+But in Minnesota, only about 8% of exchange enrollees were receiving cost-sharing subsidies as of early 2022.
+This is because of MinnesotaCare, which covers all enrollees with income up to 200% of the poverty level.
 That’s the same group that would otherwise benefit the most from cost-sharing subsidies, so the fact that MinnesotaCare is available means that most of the people who would otherwise be enrolled in cost-sharing subsidy plans are instead enrolled in MinnesotaCare.

 In January 2018, the Attorneys General for New York and Minnesota filed a lawsuit against the US Department of Health and Human Services, seeking to restore funding for their Basic Health Programs.
 A judge ruled in favor of the states in May 2018, ensuring that MinnesotaCare would continue to receive at least some CSR-based funding.
 The amount awarded to the state for the first quarter of 2018 was just over half of what the state had initially expected in CSR-related funding, but a larger chuck of the funding was restored later in 2018.
 According to the Star Tribune, however, Minnesota still ended up losing $161 million in federal funding for MinnesotaCare due to the CSR funding cuts.

-Throughout 2016, then-Governor Dayton called for a state-funded premium rebate for people who buy their own insurance but aren’t eligible for the ACA’s premium subsidies (those are only available for people with income up to 400 percent of the poverty level, or $100,400 for a family of four in 2019).
+Throughout 2016, then-Governor Dayton called for a state-funded premium rebate for people who buy their own insurance but aren’t eligible for the ACA’s premium subsidies (prior to the American Rescue Plan, premium subsidies weren’t available to anyone with a household income of more than four times the poverty level).

 Governor Dayton also noted that the government needed to act quickly to stabilize the individual market in Minnesota, and by late November 2016, his patience with lawmakers was wearing thin.
 In a November 23 press conference, Dayton said that House Republicans needed to “stop dilly-dallying” and decide whether to move forward with Dayton’s rebate proposal.